Birthday cupcakes, pizza parties, candy rewards and holiday celebrations. Not a week goes by without some kind of edible treat in the classroom.

 I believe that if a teacher chooses to serve edible treats in the classroom, they should be safe for the child with food allergies.

 I was reminded of how hard this can be in practice when speaking to Amy Roseland, a mother from Iowa.
-Her 7-year-old, Max, nearly died after a forbidden snack landed on his plate at a classroom party in December 2011, even though she had earlier given the OK to the only food that was supposed to be served.
+Her son Max, nearly died a few years ago when he was 7, after a forbidden snack landed on his plate at a classroom party.
+This was despite the fact that she had earlier given the OK to the only food that was supposed to be served.